octopus-platform/octopus/README.md

 The `code` field, if present, will be treated as STRING content and indexed using a LUCENE String index.
-In particular, this means that fast lookups can be performed based on sub strings and regular expression searches using the `textContains*`-functions in Gremlin `has` clauses.
+In particular, this means that fast lookups can be performed based on sub strings and regular expression searches using the `text*`-functions in Gremlin `has` clauses.

 ## Edge-file format for the CSV Importer